masoncfrancis/limitr/README.md

 - [Redis](https://redis.io/): The rate limiter uses Redis to store rate limit data
 - [Docker](https://www.docker.com/): The server can be run in a Docker container

+#### Why Go and Why Redis?

+I chose Go primarily for its speed.
+Since the server is a rate limiter, it needs to be able to handle requests quickly.
+I chose Redis for the same reason.
+Redis is an in-memory database that is very fast and can handle a large number of requests.

 ## Getting Started

 ### Prerequisites